getkeops/keops/readme.md

 ### Generic formulas

-On top of the `kernel_product` operation (that covers most the typical use cases), we also provide a generic low-level interface: it allows users to define custom operations and reduce them using either a summation or a log-sum-exp
+On top of the `kernel_product` operation (that covers most of the typical use cases), we also provide a generic low-level interface: it allows users to define custom operations and reduce them using either a summation or a log-sum-exp
 (we plan to introduce max and min reductions in the future).

-The `generic_sum` and `generic_log_sumexp` operators take
+The `generic_sum` and `generic_logsumexp` operators take
-as input a list of strings specifying the computation, and return a python function, callable on torch tensors.
+as input a list of strings specifying the computation and return a python function, callable on torch tensors.
 The convention is that: